SchrodingerZhu/area-exam-survey/writing/main.typ

 ```
 Should we allow outer-scope mutable objects to permeate into nested regions?
 The answer should be no. If such object is scanned by the inner freezing operation, it will be marked as frozen.
 However, as the outer scope still holds the mutable reference, its data can be altered.
 Hence, we may not allow mutable regions to be directly nested.
 Rather, they should be segmentated and the unfrozen objects in different regions should be isolated.
 This indicates that some efforts are needed to design a sound type system to allow local mutability with the global immutable RC-runtime.

+We find the idea particularly interesting because it has minimal runtime implications.
+One can introduce freezable and nonfreezing RC into the language to enable local mutability without dealing with complicated GC or different memory models.
+As we have discussed before, having such a minimal runtime will provide an easy mechanism to interpolate between the mutable and immutable worlds.
 == Loop Carried Exclusivity
+On the fastpaths with memory reuse, the RC-based approach can eliminate almost all overhead due to memory management.
+However, in some scenarios, the checking and branching remain to be  problematic.

 The following Lean4 code adds $1.0$ to all elements inside a `FloatArray` that stores elements in a fixed size contiguous memory area.